 The New King of News

 This type of excitement is great for the app, but long-term, is it sustainable?
-Without a clear revenue in mind and a business model that makes it hard to turn on ads for revenue, Parler's path to growing and becoming a real company is still unknown.
+Without a clear path to revenue, and a business model that rejects monetizing with ads, Parler's path to growing and becoming a real company is still unknown.

 Intelligence to Beat the Competition